The unitary representations of the Poincare group in any spacetime dimension

 \subsection{Classification}

-To summarize the previous subsection, the UIRs of the Poincar\'e group $ISO(D-1,1)^\uparrow$ have been divided into four classes according to the four possible orbits of the momentum, summarized in the following table (where $m^2>0\,$):
+To summarise the previous subsection, the UIRs of the Poincar\'e group $ISO(D-1,1)^\uparrow$ have been divided into four classes according to the four possible orbits of the momentum, summarised in the following table (where $m^2>0\,$):

 The problem of classifying the UIRs of the Poincar\'e group $ISO(D-1,1)^\uparrow$ has been reduced to the classication of the UIRs of the stability subgroup of the momentum, which are either a unimodular orthogonal group, an Euclidean group or a proper orthochronous Lorentz group.